BumpScosity/Key-blitz/README.md

 # Key-blitz

+REQUIREMENTS:

+SFML library
+The Keys file to be in the same directory as the source file

+Description:

-A C++ file that will play a sound (Customizable) when you press a key.
+A simple program that will play a sound when you press a key to emulate a good sounding keyboard

-Make sure to download the keys file and put them both in the same directory.